Te Pāti Māori's 'fearless fight' for equality for Māori

-The Māori Party president kicked off Te Pāti Māori's AGM in Rotorua with an impassioned speech that included likening poverty and inequality among Māori to being "enslaved".
+The Māori Party president began Te Pāti Māori's AGM in Rotorua with an impassioned speech that included likening poverty and inequality among Māori to being "enslaved".

-Party president John Tamihere said Te Pāti Māori was the only party that could fight to achieve equality for Māori, fby being earless in calling out "prejudice, bias and discrimination" at every turn.
+Party president John Tamihere said Te Pāti Māori was the only party that could fight to achieve equality for Māori, by being fearless in calling out "prejudice, bias and discrimination" at every turn.

 "Events like this are liberating.
 There will be things said here today that will rile a few of you but think about the message, not the messenger.